Transaction Finality

 Probabilistic Finality: Bitcoin.
 Probability of reversal decreases with blocks.
 Never absolute certainty.

 Absolute Finality: Ethereum 2.0 PoS.
 Validators attest blocks.
 Once 2/3 attest, absolute finality.
-Reversal requires slashing 2/3 validators (catastrophic).
+Reversal requires slashing 2/3 validators.

 Economic Finality: Penalty for reversal.
 Attacking finalized block costs validators significant funds.

 Instant Finality: Some protocols claim instant finality.
-Actually claims like "no reorg after N blocks" (still not instant).
+Claims like "no reorg after N blocks" are not truly instant.

 Different finality models have different guarantees.